Reading the data

 The trends grid is a directional input, not a complete trade plan.
 It will not tell you:

-Use the trends grid to filter your universe down to pairs that are trending in a consistent direction.
+Use the trends grid to do your multi-timeframe analysis in seconds and filter your universe down to pairs that are trending in a consistent direction.
 Then use the other tools to time the entry and size the risk.

 Reading the data